kecskesn/design-patterns-typescript/src/01-creational-patterns/02-abstract-factory/README.md

 > A factory of factories; a factory that groups the individual but related/dependent factories together without specifying their concrete classes.

-Wikipedia says

-> The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes

 When to use?

-When there are interrelated dependencies with not-that-simple creation logic involved
+When there are interrelated dependencies with not-that-simple creation logic involved.

+The Abstract Factory provides you with an interface for creating objects from each class of the product family.
+As long as your code creates objects via this interface, you don’t have to worry about creating the wrong variant of a product which doesn’t match the products already created by your app.